UnsignedArduino/picamera-server/README.md

 without having to restart the tunnel, you will want to add your auth token after signing up for ngrok.

-Note you must also follow the instructions to start the frontend server.
+Note you must also follow the instructions to start the web viewer server.